gatling/gatling/src/sphinx/http/http_protocol.rst

 * ``inferHtmlResources(white: WhiteList)``: fetch all resources matching a pattern in the white list.
 * ``inferHtmlResources(white: WhiteList, black: BlackList)``: fetch all resources matching a pattern in the white list excepting those in the black list.
+* ``inferHtmlResources(black: BlackList)``: fetch all resources excepting those matching a pattern in the black list.
-* ``inferHtmlResources(black: BlackList, white: WhiteList = WhiteList(Nil))``: fetch all resources excepting those matching a pattern in the black list and not in the white list.
+* ``inferHtmlResources(black: BlackList, white: WhiteList)``: fetch all resources excepting those matching a pattern in the black list and not in the white list.
 * ``inferHtmlResources(filters: Option[Filters])``

 Finally, you can specify the strategy for naming those requests in the reports: